 How Life Insurance is Priced

 The price of a life insurance policy is different for every policy and different for every insurance company.
-Insurance companies take into consideration your age, your gender (women usually pay less than men), your health and habits- good and bad.
+The best family life insurance companies will take into consideration your age, your gender (women usually pay less than men), your health and habits- good and bad.

 In order to get a life insurance quote, you can look online prior to working with a financial advisor.